Retro

 Sunsoft

 Instead of posting about an imitation of an old-school platformer today, how's 'bout I give you a slice of the real deal?
 You most likely haven't come across this as it was only released in Japan and, erm, Scandinavia.
-Which is a damn shame, as this is one of my favorite titles to grace the NES.
+Which is a damn shame, as this is my favorite title to grace the NES.
 As someone who swears by Mighty Bomb Jack, Capcom's Disney-licensed titles, and all the usual suspects this isn't said lightly.
 The game was developed by Sunsoft, who admittedly have a less than stellar track record (Aero the Acrobat?
 Ugh.)
 This game is their unsung masterpiece, however, and deserves your attention.
 There was a great deal of love put into this, and is readily apparent in every aspect of aesthetics and design.
 If you're into platformers this cult-classic title shouldn't be missed.

 1